soramitsu/vue-kakuyaku/packages/core/README.md

 task2.run()
 ```

-The question might be asked: why not accept parameters in `run(...args)` and forward them into the async function?
-TODO Because TypeScript is not good at extracting parameter types especially for overloaded fns, and because if there are reactive parameters, then "scopes" are better to be used.
+You might ask: why not accept parameters in `run(...args)` and forward them into the async function?
+TypeScript is not good at extracting parameter types, especially for overloaded functions.
+This means that if there are reactive parameters, it is better to use scopes.

 ### Watcher shorthands for the state